WajeehZantout/employee-directory-node/README.md

 yarn install
 ```

-### 2. Deploy Prisma
+### 2. Deploy the Prisma database service

-Create a `.env` file in the root directory of the project and fill the following:
+Create a `.env` file in the root directory of the project and fill in the following:

 ```sh
 PRISMA_ENDPOINT=[VALUE]